eclipse-tractusx/bpdm/INSTALL.md

 BPDM Pool is a SpringBoot Kotlin software project managed by Maven.

-To run the project first you need to install it from the parent pom, go to the root folder and run `mvn clean install`
+To run the project first you need to install it from the parent pom.
+For that go to the root folder and then there are two options to run the project:

+1. `mvn clean install -DskipTests` - This will install all the dependencies without need for test execution.
+2. Install missing docker images used by the bridge-dummy tests `docker compose -f docker-compose.build.yml build`.
+After that run `mvn clean install`.

 Then depending on which module you want to start go to the module subfolder you like to run and use the following command: `mvn spring-boot:run`